Isaiah-Hamilton/Isaiah-Hamilton.github.io/README.md

 # Portfolio Website

 This website was made so that I can show off my projects and talent.
-There is not much you can do to help but if you want you can read [contribute](##contribute) and learn how you can make my webiste better and faster.
+There is not much you can do to help but if you want you can read [contribute](##contribute) and learn how you can make my website better and faster.

 ## Built With